chrisguest75/nix-examples/07_build_nodejs_image/README.md

 # README
 Building a Nix nodejs image

-TODO:
-* passwd is missing and crashes userinfo
-    * glibc doesn't fix it and comparing with distroless shows completely different structure
-* final image should not have bash or anymore tools than necessary.
-* images are 350mb

 ## Overview
 We create three images:
 * `buildnixnode` - used to build nixnode image (the baseimage builder)